ANZCOR Guidelines

 Sending for help

-A single rescuer encountering an unwitnessed collapse of an infant or child should shout for help then start CPR immediately.
-If help has not arrived within 1 minute, the rescuer should go to get help.
-To minimise interruptions to CPR, it may be possible for the rescuer to carry the infant / small child with them while summoning help.
+A single rescuer encountering an unwitnessed collapse of an infant or child should shout for help (and/or enact the local emergency response) then start CPR immediately.24 If help has not arrived within 1 minute, the rescuer should go to get help.
+To minimise interruptions to CPR, and if it safe to do so, it may be possible for the rescuer to carry the infant / small child with them while summoning help.

 When more than one rescuer is available, one rescuer should start resuscitation while the other summons assistance.

-A single first responder witnessing a sudden collapse (potential primary cardiac arrest) should prioritise obtaining help and then start CPR, as urgent defibrillation may be required [Good Practice Statement].5
+ANZCOR suggest that a single first responder witnessing a sudden collapse (potential primary cardiac arrest) should prioritise obtaining help and then start CPR [ANZCOR Good Practice Statement].

 7.0

-Airway opening manoeuvres including backward head tilt with chin lift [jaw support] (Figures 1 & 2) or jaw thrust (Figures 3 & 4) may be used to optimise the position of the infant’s (neutral) or child’s (‘sniffing position’ ie. mild extension of head on neck and mild flexion of neck on shoulders) airway.
+Airway opening manoeuvres, including backward head tilt with chin lift (Figures 1 & 2) or jaw thrust (Figures 3 & 4) may be used to optimise the position of the infant’s or child’s airway.
 Hyperextension of the neck should be avoided as it may cause airway obstruction, especially in small infants.
-If a neck injury is suspected, only jaw thrust should be used [Good Practice Statement] to avoid worsening the injury.5

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Figure 3: Jaw thrust in an infant

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Figure 4: Jaw thrust in a child

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Figure 5: Look, listen and feel assessment

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 8.0

-ANZCOR recommends that rescuers provide ventilations and chest compressions for paediatric in-hospital cardiac arrest (IHCA) and out-of-hospital cardiac arrest (OHCA).
-If rescuers are unable or unwilling to provide ventilations, they should at least perform chest compressions4 [CoSTR 2015, strong recommendation, low-quality evidence].
+ANZCOR suggest that PBLS trained rescuers provide ventilations and chest compressions for paediatric in-hospital cardiac arrest (IHCA) and out-of-hospital cardiac arrest (OHCA) [CoSTR 2017, EvUp 2022, weak recommendation, low-certainty evidence].

 9.0